 There's another scenario to think about: Every time you ask for a raise, your supervisor says he'll consider it, but when are you two going to go out for that drink he's been mentioning?

 The federal civil rights code divides sexual harassment on the job into two types, according to Equal Rights Advocates, a women's public interest law center in San Francisco.
-Quid pro quo -- a Latin term meaning "this for that" -- occurs when a boss offers benefits or threatens your working conditions based on how you respond to his sexual advances.
+Quid pro quo -- a Latin term meaning "this for that" -- occurs when a boss offers benefits or threatens your working conditions based on how you respond to his (or her) sexual advances.
 Hostile environment harassment, like the example of the co-worker with lewd photos, occurs when the environment becomes sexually aggressive enough to interfere with work.
 Comments about your body, repeated sexual remarks, pornographic pictures on display, and touching or grabbing may create a hostile work environment.

 Wearing revealing or even inappropriate clothes to work does not mean that an individual welcomes harassment.
 In fact, revealing clothing has been considered irrelevant in these cases.
 But the behavior does not qualify as sexual harassment, however, unless it is unwelcome and repeated.
 Two people flirting with or dating each other does not add up to sexual harassment.